-Once traffic to your network picks up, you can keep an eye on campaign performance in the stats report.
-This report is a robust tool that lets you view data from an aggregate (network-wide) perspective.
+Once traffic to your account picks up, you can keep an eye on your performance by using the stats report.
+This report is a robust tool that lets you view data from an aggregate (account-wide) perspective.
 You can choose the metrics you want to see in the report, group by selected fields, and show statistics for each group.

 To access your default stats report, click Reports in main menu bar.
 You can also access this report by clicking on the View in Stats Report link at the bottom of the Snapshot chart.

 Selecting Data Fields

 The stats report uses impressions, clicks, and conversions to track the performance of offers, partners, and more.
 For example, when the “Partner” option is selected, this report displays stats for partners in separate rows for the set timeframe:

 For each additional data option selected, this report pivots and groups the data.
 For example, further selecting the “Offer” data option in the first example results in a report with rows of stats for each offer and partner pairing:

 Offer and partner pairings with no stats are omitted, because this report only shows stats for data sets with some reportable data.

 Note: If you have multiple currencies enabled in your network, select the “Currencies” filter to group selected monetary columns (like cost, revenue, sales) by currency.
 If this filter is not selected, then stats for currencies are converted to the default network currency.